ritesh10176-wq/First-C-project/README.md

 * **The Production Build**
 * **Focus:** Structural optimization and defensive coding.
-* **Notes:** The final, assignment-ready master file.
-It integrates all validated mathematical engines with strict domain-limit gates and terminal stream cleaning (`clearBuffer()`) to prevent input-induced runtime crashes.
+* **Notes:** The final version 1, assignment-ready master file.
+It integrates all validated mathematical engines(functions) with strict domain-limit gates and terminal stream cleaning (`clearBuffer()`) to prevent input-induced runtime crashes.